Photo: One Eleven Images

 Assuming you are not already familiar with the ins-and-outs of video technology, it's important to do your research when it comes time to selecting your videographer.
 Services, style, and format will differ from artist to artist.
 Here are a few things to consider:

-Be sure to make a list of the essentials - your 'must have list' should include the friends/family you want included, the wedding scenes you want covered (getting ready, first kiss, first dance, cake cutting, etc.), and the musical soundtrack of the finished product.
-No matter the videographer's shooting style, he or she will be able to cover these specifics and ensure they are included.
+Be sure to make a list of the essentials—your "must have" list should detail the friends/family you want included, the wedding scenes you want covered (getting ready, first kiss, first dance, cake cutting, etc.), and the musical soundtrack of the finished product.
+Regardless of the videographer's shooting style, he or she will be able to cover these specifics and ensure they are included.

 Once you have found your videographer, rest assured that the memory of your wedding day will last forever!